MODFLOW-USGS/modflow6-nightly-build/README.md

 ### Documentation

-Each release also includes a copy of the *'MODFLOW 6 – Description of Input and Output'* document (`mf6io.pdf`) for the [latest MODFLOW 6 release candidate](https://github.com/MODFLOW-USGS/modflow6-nightly-build/releases/latest).
+Release notes summarizing the current development cycle's changeset are included in the nightly distribution.
+The distribution also includes a copy of the *'MODFLOW 6 – Description of Input and Output'* document (`mf6io.pdf`).

 ### Tags